-• Focus on reliable service as a first priority for attracting customers to transit, emphasizing the use of transit priority measures.

-- Provide travellers with:

-- > real-time information;

-- well-designed places that offer shade, shelter, paved surfaces, seating, clear sightlines and lighting;

-- > consistent wayfinding across modes;

-- all-season maintenance of sidewalks, bike lanes and paths;
+- Focus on reliable service as a first priority for attracting customers to transit, emphasizing the use of transit priority measures. - Provide travellers with: - real-time information; - well-designed places that offer shade, shelter, paved surfaces, seating, clear sightlines and lighting; - consistent wayfinding across modes; - all-season maintenance of sidewalks, bike lanes and paths;

-- > on-demand service connectivity; and

-- > concession fares.

-- Ensure that design excellence is applied to architecture, urban design and landscape architecture.
+- o on-demand service connectivity; and - concession fares. - Develop and implement shared customer experience objectives for new regional transit investments and the regional transit network in general. - Ensure that design excellence is applied to architecture, urban design and landscape architecture.